Skip to content

 Sources

-5. European Medicines Agency (EMA) (2026).
-Sildenafil: safety information and post-marketing adverse reaction profile.
+1. European Medicines Agency (EMA) (2026).
+Sildenafil: EPAR – Product information and safety overview.